How do we diamond cut a wheel

 Most wheels are gently blasted by hand to remove previous layers of lacquer and paint to obtain a smooth metal surface in preparation for coating.
 If the wheels are in a particularly poor condition they may be chemically stripped prior to blasting.

 The wheels are then prepared and dressed to deal with any damage to the rim edges and the face.
-(We do not deal with buckled or badly dented wheels as these are safety related structural repairs and wheels should be written off and replaced).

 Next the wheels are gently heat treated to remove any air from the alloy and a first stage powder coat finish is applied and then cured for a set time period.A second coating may be applied at this stage depending on what finish is chosen.
 Once cured the wheels are allowed to cool before being introduced to our state-of-the-art CNC lathes ready to be Diamond Cut.